jlmelville/uwot/README.md

 ## Performance

-On my not-particularly-beefy laptop `uwot` took around 4 minutes.
+On my not-particularly-beefy laptop `uwot` took around 3 and a half minutes.
 For comparison, the default settings of the R package for [Barnes-Hut t-SNE](https://cran.r-project.org/package=Rtsne) took 21 minutes, and the [largeVis](https://github.com/elbamos/largeVis) package took 56 minutes.